-- ASC 06 We have been unable to obtain the HICES data from Bridgewater Community healthcare NHS Foundation Trust since April 2017.
-Work continues to try and obtain it.. - ASC 07 There is no comparable data for the same period in 2016/17. - ASC 08 There is no comparable data for the same period in 2016/17. - ASC 09 We are on track to meet this target. - ASC 10 We are on track to meet this target. - ASC 11 Definitions and sources are to be agreed, figures will be available at Q2.
+- ASC 06 We have not received the HICES data since April 2017.
+The person who previously supplied the data has left and we have been unable to clarify who will provide the data; this is having a knock on effect with the figures; so comparison against this period last year cannot be made. - ASC 07 There is no comparable data for the same period in 2016/17. - ASC 08 There is no comparable data for the same period in 2016/17. - ASC 09 We are on track to meet this target. - ASC 10 We are on track to meet this target. - ASC 11 Definitions and sources are to be agreed, figures will be available at Q2.